chalatz/tours/pages/info/reviews-comments-content.md

     us many beautiful sites and it was also nice meeting you at one of our stops.
     I will be writing a review on Trip Advisor!
 We really do appreciate the awesome time we had with your company!<br>\nMay you have a very Merry Christmas and Happy New Year.<br>\nWith warm regards.
-Ken & Deb G. (Nov 20th)  Winston-Salem\tNorth Carolina\n\nNicholas, We enjoyed the Jewish Tour of Rhodes and our driver Giannis was informative and interesting.
+Ken & Deb G. (Nov 20th)  Winston-Salem North Carolina\n\nNicholas, We enjoyed the Jewish Tour of Rhodes and our driver Giannis was informative and interesting.
 You have a beautiful Island with many interesting sites spots to visit,<br>\nIvan P.  (Nov 18th) NJ USA\n\nGreat time in Rhodes, We travelled to some amazing beaches, fishing village and incredible lookouts.
-    I would recommend Nicholas to any traveller who would love a first class and first hand insight into Rhodes.<br>\nThank you Nicholas for a wonderful tour.<br>\nWe will always remember our time together.<br>\nAnnette, Geoff, Margaret & Doug.<br>\nannette.geoffg@gmail.com\n\nNicholas I have to thank you for a great day.
+    I would recommend Nicholas to any traveller who would love a first class and first hand insight into Rhodes.<br>\nThank you Nicholas for a wonderful tour.<br>\nWe will always remember our time together.<br>\nAnnette, Geoff, Margaret & Doug.
+    (Nov 17) Lancaster California\n\nNicholas I have to thank you for a great day.
     You made Rhodes an interesting and beautiful place, your help with Barry and allowing him to see so much was even better for me.
-Trust me when I say if anyone asks me who to call when in Rhodes it will be you<br>\nAgain thank you for a great day<br>\nRenee and Barry (Nov 16th)<br>\nnoicepls@yahoo.com\n\nNicholas, I want to thank you on behalf of all of us for a wonderful day of touring Rhodes.
+Trust me when I say if anyone asks me who to call when in Rhodes it will be you<br>\nAgain thank you for a great day Renee and Barry (Nov 16th) Milwaukee\tWisconsin\n\nNicholas, I want to thank you on behalf of all of us for a wonderful day of touring Rhodes.
 George was a terrific tour guide and we definitely enjoyed our day on your island.
 Thanks so much for everything.
 You made it so easy.
 If anyone asks for a tour guide we will definitely refer them to you.<br>\nThanks again.<br>\nJudy (Nov 15th)<br>\nManapapa4@gmail.com\n\nHi Nicholas, Thank you so much..We had a lovely time in Rhodes.<br>\nChristine (Nov 14th)<br>\ndman@dcsi.net.au\n\nWe had a great time on Rhodes and really enjoyed meeting Sergio - thank you<br>\nSharon and Claude (Oct 14th))<br>\nsrgage@aol.com\n\nNicholas, We had a wonderful time and are thankful we had the opportunity to see Rhodes.
     You and Dominic were very professional and do an excellent job.
 Dominic was extremely knowledgeable, polite and funny and we felt very comfortable with him.
 Thank you again,<br>\nJeff (Nov12th)<br>\njefferyhover@hotmail.com\n\nHi Nicholas.
+Our tour
-Our tour was good.
-Enjoyed our day, especially the goat in the tree!<br>\nThank you<br>\nPatricia Recktenwald (Nov 7th)<br>\nbp.reck@verizon.net\n\nMuchas Gracias
-    Manuel y Nicolás:<br>\nYa estamos en nuestra larga y angosta franja de tierra llamado Chile, practicamente al final del mundo.
-Gracias por vuestro tour, por vuestra compañía y por mostrarnos lo vuestro.<br>\nUn real agrado conocerles, estarán dentro de nuestros agradables recuerdo y siempre recomendaremos vuestra agencia.<br>\nUn abrazo, felicidades y éxitos.<br>\nAtentamente,<br>\nGriselle
+    was good.
+Enjoyed our day, especially the goat in the tree!<br>\nThank you<br>\nPatricia Recktenwald (Nov 7th)<br>\nbp.reck@verizon.net\n\nMuchas Gracias Manuel y Nicolás:<br>\nYa estamos en nuestra larga y angosta franja de tierra llamado Chile, practicamente al final del mundo.
+Gracias por vuestro tour, por vuestra compañía y por mostrarnos lo vuestro.<br>\nUn real agrado conocerles, estarán dentro de nuestros agradables recuerdo y siempre recomendaremos vuestra agencia.<br>\nUn abrazo, felicidades y éxitos.<br>\nAtentamente,<br>\nGriselle y Jorge<br>\njcamposr001@gmail.com\n\nHi
-    y Jorge<br>\njcamposr001@gmail.com\n\nHi Nicholas, Manuel did an outstanding job!!.
-    Enjoyed our day.<br>\nThanks.<br>\nRalph & Arlene (Nov 4th)<br>\narlenehicks@comcast.net\n\nNicholas,
-    My wife will be posting wonderful reviews on the travel sites which ones are you on?
+    Nicholas, Manuel did an outstanding job!!.
+Enjoyed our day.<br>\nThanks.<br>\nRalph & Arlene (Nov 4th)<br>\narlenehicks@comcast.net\n\nNicholas, My wife will be posting wonderful reviews on the travel sites which ones are you on?
 Also in my Survey to Royal Carribean I told them they were making a big mistake not keeping Rhodes in the trip!!!
-Not that my voice will help but I had to let them know what a wonderful Island!!<br>\nThanks<br>\nEric (Nov 3rd)<br>\nericschreiber63@gmail.com\n\nThank you for the tour!
+Not that my voice will help but I had to let them know what a wonderful Island!!<br>\nThanks<br>\nEric (Nov 3rd)<br>\nericschreiber63@gmail.com\n\nThank
+    you for the tour!
 It was an amazing experience.<br>\nRegards,<br>\nMyvienne &Yasu Chogriz<br>\nmyvienner@gmail.com\n\nDear Nicholas, All of our family members who went on the tour of Rhodes with your drivers, Mike and Dominic, were completely